cliche818/increment_integer_api/README.md

 I didn't put a upper bound on the number, assuming the user will not reset the number to a really high number.

 ### Shortcuts/Compromises made
-There are libraries I should use for user authentication (Devise), but since I have no used that library before, I opted for a simpler approach (following a tutorial)
+-There are libraries I should use for user authentication (Devise), but since I have no used that library before, I opted for a simpler approach (following a tutorial) -Number should probably be it's own table if there are more info associated to it, but to keep things simple, I put the number on the user (easier to generate a default value when a user is created)

 ### Stretch goals attempted
-Deploying to a live environment for both backend and frontend
+-Deploying to a live environment for both backend and frontend -Created a frontend app to use the API

 ### Instructions to run assignment locally
 backend: requires ruby 2.7.1
 bundle install
 rake db:setup
+rails s (see localhost:3000)

 frontend
 yarn install